Nethra1/nethras_chatbot/README.md

-# Specialized LLM - AI Tutor
+# Chatbot with memory

-This project contains implementations of an AI tutoring chatbot using Google's Gemini API through the OpenAI-compatible interface.
+This project contains implementations of a chatbot using Google's Gemini API through the OpenAI-compatible interface.

 ## Notebooks